Keeping track of children is becoming much easier thanks to GPS tracker watches made especially for kids.

 Omate x Nanoblock

-Set to land in August for $179 - it's up for pre-order on the 21st - the smartwatch is offering security features such as SOS alerts, two-way voice and video chatting and location tracking, as well as a three-day battery life, an alarm, pedometer, stopwatch and front-facing camera.
+The smartwatch is offering security features such as SOS alerts, two-way voice and video chatting and location tracking, as well as a four-day battery life, an alarm, pedometer, stopwatch and front-facing camera.

 Extended look: Hands-on with the Omate x Nanoblock